 For multi-point scaling, it is recommended to use the most possible number of points and to reduce the segment length.
 The input signal values of the scaling points must be all increasing or all decreasing.
 Avoid programming two different displays for two equal inputs.
 The display values can be entered in any order and even be repeated for two or more input values.
-Fig. 17.1: Linearizing function with 6 segments (7 points).
-Up to 11 segments are available.

-2. Action modes
+2./ Action modes